 Discussions of trust and legitimacy deficits often present a vague, generic nature: the general problem and its inherent worst-case risks are clear, but the assessment of individual situations tends to be extremely uncertain until a full-blown crisis erupts.
 Luckily, many organizations attempt to hedge for reputational damage, and in studying these outlays we can begin to quantify the space of the trust problem.
 Data such as the incidence of leaked materials, or expenses budgeted for security and PR, allow us to gain a sense of the reputational problem organizations face today.
 The project will complement this line of inquiry by seeking input from experts such as PR professionals and security industry practitioners, but also from sources such as whistleblower protection NGOs, to assess the overall social impact of contemporary loss-of-trust dynamics.

 - Scott, C.R., 2013.
 Anonymous agencies, backstreet businesses, and covert collectives: rethinking organizations in the 21st century.
-Stanford Business Books, an imprint of Stanford University Press, Stanford, California.
+Stanford Business Books, Stanford, California.

 - Sagar, R., 2013.
 Secrets and leaks: the dilemma of state secrecy.
-Princeton University Press, Princeton, N.J.
+Princeton University Press, Princeton, New Jersey.